pemcg/manageiq-automation-howto-guide/chapter1/the_automation_datastore.md

 ## Introduction to the Automation Datastore

-Before we start investigating CloudForms Automation in detail, it's worth taking a tour of the Automation Datastore, to familiarise ourselves with the objects that we'll find there.
+Before we start investigating CloudForms/ManageIQ Automation in detail, it's worth taking a tour of the Automation Datastore, to familiarise ourselves with the objects that we'll find there.

 ### The Automation Datastore